IotaBread/vscode-tiny-mappings/README.md

 # Tiny Mappings for VSCode

-Syntax highlighting for mapping files
+Syntax highlighting for mapping files.
+This is only for prettier looking files - instead of looking like plain text - and should not be used for mapping file edition.
+For that, you can use [Enigma](https://github.com/FabricMC/Enigma).

 <img src="https://raw.githubusercontent.com/FabricMC/community/main/media/tater-wall/png/potato.png" width="150">